 6. Individual or One-to-One Tuition

-If you have some fixed ideas, time restraint reasons or specific goal about what type of class they want to take, then One to One Individual lessons are yet another great option for you.
+If you have some fixed ideas, time restraint reasons, or specific goals about what class they want to take.

 Which foreign language course is the best?

-However, if you are gainfully employed or pursuing a full-time degree course, but you still want to study a particular language, the best option for you is a part-time study at an embassy affiliated cultural centre or any reputed private institutes.
-This will allow you to manage work and study together, but it will take you to extra effort to achieve higher proficiency in the language of your choice.
+It will allow you to manage work and study together.
+Still, it will take you extra effort to achieve higher proficiency in the language of your choice.

-Online courses like the Open University Program are best for people whose job or circumstances require them to be on the move always.
-Again, it also enables people who are not privileged to have a university, private language institute or embassy cultural learning centre located near them to learn the language they want.
+Online courses like the Open University Program are best for people whose jobs or circumstances require them to always be on the move.

-So, whatever is the case, the best foreign language courses for you will depend on your needs, where you are, what you do, and the time you have to spare.
+So, whatever is the case, the best foreign language courses will depend on your needs, where you are, what you do, and the time you have to spare.

 Final thought (Conclusion)